 Hand, foot and mouth disease

-- This is a response of the skin to viral infection in which there is a papular rash which lasts for several weeks.
+- This is a response of the skin to viral skin infection in which there is a papular rash which lasts for several weeks.

 - Other names include papulovesicular acrodermatitis of childhood, papular acrodermatitis of childhood and acrodermatitis papulosa infantum.